alonxbadmusic/alonxbad/README.md

 ### 🙏 Acknowledgements

 Special thanks to all the contributors, supporters, and users of the  Music Bot.
 Your feedback and support keep us going!
-- [Yukki Music](https://github.com/TeamYukki/YukkiMusicBot) and [BADLIAR](https://github.com/alonxbadmusic/alonxbad.git) For their Source Codes.
+- [Yukki Music](https://github.com/TeamYukki/YukkiMusicBot) and [BADLIAR & LASTWARNING](https://github.com/alonxbadmusic/alonxbad.git) For their Source Codes.